virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-In a `draw_background` function, right before the smoothing of the plane, we calculate the shadow factor, smooth it out to get lighter shadows, and multiply it by the color of our plane:
+In a `draw_background` function, right before smoothing the plane, we calculate the shadow factor, smooth it out to get lighter shadows, and multiply it by the color of our plane:
 ```glsl
 float shad = box_soft_shadow
 (